vEnhance/1802/src/flux.typ

   We parametrize with spherical coordinates by writing
   $ bf(r)(phi, theta) = (5 sin phi cos theta, 5 sin phi sin theta, 5 cos phi) $
   for $0 <= phi <= pi/2$ and $0 <= theta <= 2 pi$.
-  In that case, the cross product according to @table-magic-cross-prod-n-dS is
+  In that case, the cross product according to @table-surfcross-2 is
   $ ((partial bf(r))/(partial phi)) times ((partial bf(r))/(partial theta))
     = 5 sin phi dot bf(r)(phi, theta). $
   This points away from the sphere since $sin phi >= 0$, so we flip the order: